ManuelBilbao/ethrex/README.md

 ## Design Principles

-- Ensure effortless setup and execution across all target environments.
+- Ensure effortless setup and execution across all environments.
 - Be vertically integrated.
 Have the minimal amount of dependencies.
 - Be structured in a way that makes it easy to build on top of it, i.e rollups, vms, etc.
 - Have a simple type system.
 Avoid having generics leaking all over the codebase.